A Guide to Making Cider!

 Pulp your Apples

 Gather your apples and give them a soak in clean water to get rid of any dirt and creepy crawlies, don't worry, this won't wash away any natural yeast as most of it is found inside the apples themselves, although it is true that some yeast does occur on the skin, we do supply cider yeast if required though.
-Then chop your apples into quarters which will make it easier to pulp them.
+If you are relying on the wild yeasts found naturally in the apples then it may take a few weeks for fermentation to begin, if there is no activity after two weeks you may need some cider yeast to kick start the process.
+After soaking chop your apples into quarters which will make it easier to pulp them.
 A handy piece of equipment for pulping is our Quick Chop Pulper and Bucket seen here on the right.

 There is also the classic crusher shown here on the left which is suitable for larger amounts of apples.
 At this point before transferring to the press the juice and pulp will become brown in a matter of minutes and this is where the colour of your brew is determined.